Bill Owen (American football)

 William Criswell "Red" Owen (September 29, 1903 – March 15, 1975) was an American football lineman who played in the National Football League (NFL) for the Kansas City Cowboys, Cleveland Bulldogs, Detroit Wolverines, and New York Giants.
 He was the younger brother of Pro Football Hall of Fame Giants lineman and coach Steve Owen, with whom and for whom he played.

-Early years
+Early life

 Bill Owen was born September 29, 1903, in Aline, Oklahoma Territory.

 He entered Oklahoma A&M College (today's Oklahoma State University) in 1924 and played football there on the freshman team.
 In October the red-haired tackle was unanimously elected team captain by his peers to serve in that capacity for the rest of the year.

 The following year Owen transferred to Phillips University, a now-defunct religious private school in Enid, Oklahoma, where his brother Steve Owen had been a gridiron star.
 Owen played for Phillips for only one year, 1925.